Israrminhas1/Israrminhas1/README.md

 ## ISRAR MINHAS -  PHP/Symfony/Laravel Developer
 # 💫 About Me:
-👋 Hi, I'm Junior PHP/Laravel/Symfony Developer.<br>🔭 I have work on Laravel web apps and API projects.<br>⚡ I am very handy and has developed great skills in my one-year working experience of Php/laravel.<br>🌱 I recently completed Backend Course in Jagaad academy where I gained knowledge in various technologies and stacks, including PHP development with OOP principles, MySQL/PDO, Composer, Docker, design patterns, AGILE methodology, SOLID principles, and frameworks such as Slim and Symfony. <br>✍️ I am currently in the process of learning and expanding my skills in Git deployment, Github, and Continuous Integration/Continuous Deployment (CI/CD) pipelines.<br>💻 Additionally, I am focusing on developing my proficiency in Automated Testing or Unit Testing, and Test Driven Development (TDD).
-My aim is to enhance my knowledge in various areas of software development to improve my overall capabilities as a developer.<br>🤔 I'm hoping to get some help with these things so that I can achieve my career goals.
+👋 Hi, I'm Junior PHP/Laravel/Symfony Developer.<br>🔭 I have work on Laravel web apps and API projects.<br>⚡ I am very handy and has developed great skills in my one-year working experience of Php/laravel.<br>🌱 I recently completed Backend Course in Jagaad academy where I gained knowledge in various technologies and stacks, including PHP development with OOP principles, MySQL/PDO, Composer, Docker, design patterns, AGILE methodology, SOLID principles, and frameworks such as Slim and Symfony. <br>✍️ You can check out my projects I have worked on during my studies at Jagaad Academy and beyond. 📚

+- <a href="https://github.com/Israrminhas1/Job-Board-API">Job Board API</a>
+- <a href="https://github.com/Israrminhas1/Blog-Post-API">Blog Post API</a>
+- <a href="https://github.com/Israrminhas1/Web-Shopping">Web Shop</a>

 ## 🌐 Socials: